 We wait a long time, but it’s not really worth it.
 The country is not suddenly flooded with light as hoped, because the horizon is hazy and the sun only slowly creeps through the clouds until it is simply light.

 If we think Berbers get up early, we’re wrong.
-We have to wait until nine-thirty for the first Muslim to crawl out of bed.
+We have to wait until nine-thirty for the first nomad to crawl out of bed.
 The Americans need even longer.